jyronbones/NeoBot/readme.md

 Run the bot using:
 <br>```python bot.py```
 ## Usage
-To use the bot, start by typing !commands to see a list of available commands.
+-To use the bot, start by typing !commands to see a list of available commands.
-<br>To request information using the bot, type !<command> followed by the required parameters.
+<br>-To request information using the bot, type !<command> followed by the required parameters.
-<br>Some commands may require additional input from the user, in which case the bot will prompt the user to enter the required information.
+<br>-Some commands may require additional input from the user, in which case the bot will prompt the user to enter the required information.
-<br>If a command is preceded with %, the bot will respond privately to the user.
+<br>-If a command is preceded with %, the bot will respond privately to the user.

 The bot supports the following commands:
 <ul>